MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_data_step.md

 ##### max_rows_by_cols

-the maximum size of a data frame that will be returned if outFile is set to None and inData is an ‘.xdf’ file , measured by the number of rows times the number of columns.
+the maximum size of a data frame that will be returned if output_file is set to None and inData is an ‘.xdf’ file , measured by the number of rows times the number of columns.
 If the number of rows times the number of columns being created from the ‘.xdf’ file exceeds this, a warning will be reported and the number of rows in the returned data frame will be truncated.
-If maxRowsByCols is set to be too large, you may experience problems from loading a huge data frame into memory.
+If max_rows_by_cols is set to be too large, you may experience problems from loading a huge data frame into memory.